Sen. Cory Booker drops s-bomb during Dem debate in dig at President Trump

 Sen. Cory Booker, D-N.J., let loose on former Vice President Joe Biden during Wednesday night’s Democratic debate, even dropping some profanity that went uncensored by host network CNN.

-Booker criticized a number of Biden’s positions, pointing specifically to a comment about how people with Ph.D.’s are welcome as immigrants.
+Booker criticized a number of Biden’s positions, pointing specifically to a comment about how people with doctoral degrees are welcome as immigrants.
 Booker claimed that the focus on an advanced degree is in line with President Trump’s past statements about preferring some immigrants over others.

 DOUG SCHOEN: SECOND DEMOCRATIC DEBATE -- TWO BIG WINNERS, TWO BIG LOSERS AND ONE BIG, UNANSWERED QUESTION

-“Well that’s playing into what the Republicans want, to pit some immigrants against other immigrants,” Booker said.
+“Well, that’s playing into what the Republicans want, to pit some immigrants against other immigrants,” Booker said.
 “Some are from s---hole countries, and some are from worthy countries.
 We need to reform this whole immigration system and begin to be the country that says everyone has worth and dignity, and this should be a country that honors for everyone.”

 Booker was referencing a comment that President Trump made during a White House meeting, when he asked, “Why are we having all these people from s---hole countries come here?”
 A source in the meeting told Fox News at the time that the president was referring to Haiti, El Salvador, Nicaragua, Honduras and certain African countries, all of which had temporary protected status, which offers protections for immigrants who cannot return to their home countries due to extreme circumstances, such as armed conflict or natural disaster.